lharding/tasknc/README.md

 ------------
 Contribution in the form of feedback, patches, bug reports, etc. is greatly appreciated.

-Special thanks to @matthiasbeyer on GitHub for a massive code overhaul
+Original code by [mjheagle8](https://github.com/mjheagle8).
+Special thanks to [matthiasbeyer](https://github.com/matthiasbeyer) for a massive code overhaul.